 What is LATAM Airlines?

-LATAM Airlines is a South American airline formed by the merger of LAN Airlines and TAM Airlines.
-It is the largest airline in Latin America and operates a large network of domestic and international flights.
+LATAM is a large airline group created when LAN and TAM merged.
+It is the biggest airline company in Latin America and flies both domestic and international routes.

 Is LATAM a good airline?